 Company goals are ineffective when those goals remain trapped in the minds of leadership – even worse when they stay trapped in the mind of one person.

 When this happens, the rest of the team is left to guess what the most important priorities are based on very little information.

-In order to operationalize a company’s goals, those goals must cascad down throughout the organization.
-They must be translated into the monthly, weekly and daily actions of the team members.
+In order to operationalize a company’s goals, those goals must cascade down throughout the organization.
+Each team member must be translate those goals into monthly, weekly and daily actions.